Telford: Landmarks

 The commercial centre of the town is Telford Town Centre, located off Junction 5 of the M54 motorway, completed in the 1980s.
 It is home to the administrative headquarters of Telford & Wrekin Council, which are now based at Addenbrook House on Ironmasters Way, after moving from the old Civic Offices (dating from the mid-1970s) in December 2012.
 The large Telford Shopping Centre (and the accompanying Town Park), various office blocks, such as the blue office towers (Telford Plaza), and the Windsor Life building.
 The Forge retail park and a large Odeon Cinema are also located in the area.
-Telford also houses one of the Midlands' few ice skating rinks near the newly built Telford International Centre (TIC).
-The TIC comprises a number of hall and event spaces.
+Telford also houses one of the Midlands' few ice skating rinks near the Telford International Centre (TIC).
+The TIC comprises a number of exhibition halls and event spaces.
 It holds parties, conferences, concerts and was formerly the venue of the UK Snooker Championship.

 A major Shropshire landmark, also now part of Telford, is The Iron Bridge, located in Ironbridge.
 It was the first bridge of its size in the world made out of cast iron.
 In the same area is the Ironbridge Gorge, a UNESCO World Heritage Site.
 The most important landmark in the area is The Wrekin hill.
-There is also the Lilleshall Monument erected on Lilleshall Hill to the north-east, to the 1st Duke of Sutherland, which has recently been restored.
+There is also the Lilleshall Monument erected on Lilleshall Hill to the north-east, to the 1st Duke of Sutherland.